Why You’ll Love This Recipe

 Can I make this ahead of time?

 Yes!
-You can prep the pesto, chop the asparagus, and even sear the salmon in advance.
-Store everything separately and toss together when ready to serve.
+You can prep the pesto, chop asparagus, and even sear the salmon ahead.
+Store each part separately and toss together before serving.

 If you make this recipe, I’d love for you to give it a star rating ★ below.
 You can also tag me on Instagram so I can see it!